For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Incoming form of winners since 2010:

-For the record, here's the breakdown of Bentgrass PGA Tour victors in the field since 2008:
+For the record, here's the breakdown of pure Bentgrass green PGA Tour victors in the field since 2008:

-Recent winning totals of -16, -20, -26, -22, -20, -19, -22, -20 and -22 highlight that the key to success in Illinois is two-fold: make copious amounts of birdies and minimise dropped shots.
+Recent winning totals of -16, -20, -26, -22, -20, -19, -22, -20, -22 and -18 highlight that the key to success in Illinois is two-fold: make copious amounts of birdies and minimise dropped shots.
 It's not rocket science!
-However dig a little deeper and across the past 4 renewals Ryan Moore, Jordan Spieth and Brian Harman have entered the tournament in the top 90 of birdie-makers.
+However dig a little deeper and across the past 4 renewals Bryson DeChambeau, Ryan Moore, Jordan Spieth and Brian Harman have entered the tournament in the top 90 of birdie-makers.
 That's ok, but effectively only top third on Tour.
-Look at Bogey Avoidance and those ranks correlate to 9th (Spieth 2013), 27th (Harman), 3rd (Spieth 2015) and 90th (Moore 2016), highlighting that players need to be balanced in being able to attack but keep the card clean on tough par-4s like the 9th, 15th and certainly the 18th which traditionally plays as the hardest on the course.
+Look at Bogey Avoidance and those ranks correlate to 9th (Spieth 2013), 27th (Harman), 3rd (Spieth 2015), 90th (Moore 2016) and 139th (DeChambeau 2017).
+Bryson's number from last year is certainly an outlier, where the season-long number was based upon a terrible start to 2017 where he'd missed 12 cuts with a new putting style.
+However you can see the requirement for players to be balanced in being able to attack but keep the card clean on tough par-4s like the 9th, 15th and certainly the 18th which traditionally plays as the hardest on the course.

 My selections are as follows: